Welcome to the Regulation of Emotion in Anxiety and Depression (READ) Lab!

 In the read Lab, we focus on…

-understanding and treating chronic and recurrent forms of distress and negative self-referential processing (NSRP; e.g., worry, rumination, self-criticism), which can be present across various diagnoses and contexts.
+…understanding and treating chronic and recurrent forms of distress and perseverative negative thinking (PNT; e.g., worry, rumination, self-criticism), which are present across various diagnoses and contexts.
 Our research program uses an affect science perspective to understand and treat these conditions, particularly in their most complex forms (high levels of comorbidity, unyielding course, poor life satisfaction, refractory response to treatment) with the aim of expanding our knowledge of their etiology, development, and maintenance across the lifespan.

 Currently, Our Work involves Testing Aspects of An Emotion Regulation Model...